 In contrast to their well developed language skills, motor development is often lagging.
 One of the early signs of potential problems involves the ability to crawl.
 Crawling is either absent or atypical.
 Parents consistently describe crawling as “scooting on their bums” or a type of “military crawl”.
 As well some report a delay in walking.

-NVLD children typically demonstrate high levels of anxiety, including separation anxiety.
-Although most infants and toddlers demonstrate some level of separation anxiety, the anxiety demonstrated by NVLD children is often quite severe.
-When the parent is no longer in sight, intense meltdowns are common.
+NVLD children typically have high levels of anxiety, including separation anxiety.
+Most infants and toddlers have some level of separation anxiety but NVLD children typically have severe anxiety.
+Usually, when the parent is no longer in sight, intense meltdowns are common.
 These meltdowns and tantrums can last for some time and over a long period of time.

 In school aged children, motor challenges typically surface as fine motor difficulties.
 Pencil grip, coloring, cutting, tying shoelaces, and manipulating buttons and zippers are often difficult to learn and acquire.
-Generally NVLD children have little or no interest in playing with puzzles or constructional toys such as LEGO.
+Generally NVLD children have little or no interest in playing with puzzles or constructional toys like Lego’s.
+Some can creatively build objects with blocks, but have difficulty replicating objects and designs.

 Eating is another area of concern most often raised by parents.
 Many NVLD children are described by their parents as “messy eaters”.
-We know that “messy eating” is a normal and pivotal part of child development as it allows the child to hone in on and develop their fine motor and eye hand coordination skills.
-This phase usually extends into the preschool age.
-However, with NVLD children, this phase may last much longer than what is considered representative of the age group.
+Messy eating allows the child to hone in on and develop their fine motor skills and enhances eye-hand coordination.
+“Messy eating” is a normal and pivotal part of child development and extends into preschool years.
+Nonetheless, with NVLD children, this phase may last much longer than what is considered representative of the age group.

 Sensory issues are also quite common.
-The child may have a sensitivity to certain clothing/texture, in that tags at the back of their shirts, seams on their socks, tight shoes, and certain fabrics are burdensome and therefore avoided.
-They may also have a sensitivity to sounds, light, and/or taste/texture (picky eater).
+The child may have sensitivities to certain clothing or textures, sounds, light and/or taste/texture (picky eaters).
+Tags at the back of their shirts can be burdensome.
+Seams on their socks, tight shoes, and certain fabrics are also avoided.
+Loud noises, mushy foods and/or light can be difficult to endure.

 Socially, NVLD children are quite talkative (when comfortable) and immature relative to their peer group.
 NVLD children ask a lot of questions in order to fully understand what is going on.
 Unfortunately, this behavior is often misunderstood and seen as annoying and disruptive, especially in the classroom settings.